 Nina let out a low whistle.
 “Goddamn.”

 Nina’s expression softened.
-“I’m sorry he said that to you.”
+“I’m sorry he said that about your leg.”

 “It’s not the fact that he said it, but the way that he did.”